ftm1337/docs/docs/thick/index.md

 - ICHI
 - Gamma

+## V1 vs V2

+### Thick v1
+THICK is the original version of thick, with support for Fixed Immutable Fee Tiers.

+### Thick v2, aka 2THICK & T2.
+2THICK introduces:
+- Dynamic Fees
+- Using TickSpacing to uniquely identify a pool
+- More integrations
+- And everything that THICK v1 has!

 ## Integrate THICK into your protocol today!

 You can integrate THICK Liquidity permissionlessly for Manually managed Concentrated Liquidity.